List of awards and nominations received by FKA Twigs

-English singer FKA Twigs has a total of 22 awards and 42 nominations.
+English singer FKA Twigs has a total of 23 awards and 42 nominations.

-She has won a MOBO Award, two UK Music Video Awards, two Music Producers Guild Awards, one YouTube Music Awards, a The South Bank Sky Arts Awards and an AIM Independent Music Awards.
-In addition to her wins, FKA twigs has been nominated for three Brit Awards, eight MTV Video Music Awards, one Billboard Music Award and one BET Award.
+She has won a Grammy Award, a MOBO Award, two UK Music Video Awards, two Music Producers Guild Awards, one YouTube Music Awards, a The South Bank Sky Arts Awards and an AIM Independent Music Awards.
+In addition to her wins, FKA Twigs has been nominated for three Brit Awards, eight MTV Video Music Awards, one Billboard Music Award and one BET Award.
 Her single "Cellophane" received a Grammy Award nomination for Best Music Video.

 A2IM Libera Awards

 The A2IM Libera Awards is an annual music awards show created by the American Association of Independent Music.